sunnysideup/silverstripe-elemental-modeladmin/README.md

 We welcome bug reports, pull requests and feature requests on the Github Issue tracker for this project.

 Please review the [code of conduct](./code-of-conduct.md) prior to opening a new issue.

+## Security

+If you have found a security issue with this module, please email digital[@]dpc.nsw.gov.au in the first instance, detailing your findings.

 ## Development and contribution